 Suede is a fabric that can be easily ruined if proper care is not taken.
-Also, you cannot reduce its use because it’s a family couch and is comfortable and cozy.
+But that doesn’t mean you can limit using it because it’s so comfortable and cozy!

-Chances are that it could easily get drink spills, food stains, or just dust coming with the wind.
-Other than the regular cleaning your couch might also get some unusual stains like that of ink or blood or maybe just a water spill, you thought that it will dry up but you find a stain.
+Chances are that it could easily get drink spills, food stains, or just dust.
+Other than the regular cleaning your couch might also get some unusual stains like that of ink or blood or maybe just a water spill.

-If you are cleaning the stained spot just after the food or drinks get spilled remove the food spilled and use a tissue paper to absorb the liquid if there is any.
+If you are cleaning the stained spot just after the food or drinks get spilled, remove the food spilled and use tissue paper to absorb the liquid if there is any.

-After cleaning as much as you can use a tissue or a slightly damp soft cloth and blot the area gently to extract the stain.
+After cleaning, use a tissue or a slightly damp soft cloth and blot the area gently to extract the stain.
 You can also use either a suede cleaner or white vinegar.
 Gently rub the affected area using small circular motions or in a cross pattern.

 2. Grease Stains:

 Don’t take your couch to the dry cleaners or get a brand new one just yet.
 Try out these steps first: